 The actual first Thanksgiving date is unclear because there was little documentation about the event.

-We can only assume that it was a harvest celebration that took place somewhere between September and November in 1621 (the 17th century) and lasted for three days.
+We can only assume that it was a harvest celebration that took place somewhere between September and November in 1621 (the 17th century) with the Pilgrims after their first harvest in the New World.
+It lasted for three days.

 However, there are historians who believe that the first Thanksgiving actually took place in 1565 in Florida with Spanish settlers.

-Today, we celebrate the Thanksgiving date on the fourth Thursday in November with a three day weekend, where many have Friday off of work and school.
+Today, we celebrate the Thanksgiving date as the start of the holiday season (through Christmas and the New Year in America), on the fourth Thursday in November, with a three day weekend, where many have Friday off of work and school.